 You were invited to examine the interim report and to make written submissions by 17 July 2020.

-The final report is expected to be handed to the Australian Government in November 2020 and publicly released shortly after.
+The final study report is to be handed to the Australian Government in December 2020 and released in January 2021.

 Download the overview

 - Overview - National Agreement for Skills and Workforce Development Review - Interim report (PDF - 872 Kb)

 - Overview - National Agreement for Skills and Workforce Development Review - Interim report (Word - 428 Kb)

 Download the draft report

 - National Agreement for Skills and Workforce Development Review - Interim report (PDF - 2750 Kb)

 - National Agreement for Skills and Workforce Development Review - Interim report (Word - 1508 Kb)

 The National Agreement for Skills and Workforce Development is overdue for replacement.